sentryco/Telemetry/README.md

 - Using Google Analytics for Tracking SaaS: https://reflectivedata.com/using-google-analytics-for-tracking-saas/

 ### Todo:
-- Add lint ✅
-- Add GH actions ✅
-- Add documentation to this readme on how to setup Google analytics for your google account etc 👈
+- Add documentation to this readme on how to setup Google analytics for your google account etc 🚧
-- Combine telemetry with logger tests.
-And test for errors and warnings etc